 Participants with implanted or retained wires in anatomically or functionally sensitive areas (e.g., myocardium or epicardium, implanted electrodes in the brain) should be considered at higher risk, especially from faster MRI sequences, which require rapid time-varying gradient magnetic fields, such as echo planar imaging.
 Echo planar imaging may be used in such sequences as diffusion-weighted imaging, functional imaging, and perfusion-weighted imaging.
-This risk may depend on whether the wire is directly exposed to the time-varying gradient magnetic fields of the MR scan to be performed, or may be part of an anticipated induced current pathway
+This risk itself may either be dependent on whether the wire is directly exposed to the time-varying gradient magnetic fields of the MR scan to be performed, or may be incorporated as part of an anticipated induced current pathway.